Every now and then, I like to clarify my approach to the hokku — that is, to teaching the writing of new hokku — for readers who may be novices here.

 Why?
 Because what I teach as hokku does not depend for its validity or value on any of that.
 Instead, the hokku I teach stands on its own merits.
 And though one can say that hokku as I teach it reflects and continues this or that aspect of the old hokku, it would not matter to me in the slightest if it did not.

 Some may wonder why, then, I teach hokku by frequently using translated or modified old Japanese examples.
-It is not because such examples validify what I teach, like a quotation from scripture presumably validifies this or that religious doctrine.
+It is not because such examples validate what I teach as a quotation from “scripture” presumably validifies this or that religious doctrine.
 It is, instead, because the examples I choose exemplify quite well aspects of the hokku aesthetics I teach, and it is easy for the student to use them as models for the structure and aesthetics of writing hokku today.
+A good model makes for good learning.
+So the old hokku I use in teaching validate what I teach not because they are old, but because they are good.

 I like to teach the hokku as though it had no history at all, because then people do not get caught up in those kinds of fundamentalistic arguments over whether this particular brand of hokku or haiku is what Bashō “really” taught, or whether this or that word in a Japanese original actually meant something other than it appears to mean.